 See, the intellectual belief in the existence of something—something that is not seen.

-Hebrews 11:2-3 For by it the elders obtained a good report.
-Through faith we understand that the worlds were framed by the word of God, so that things which are seen were not made of things which do appear.
+Hebrews 11:2-3 For by it the elders obtained a good testimony.
+By faith we understand that the worlds were framed by the word of God, so that things which are seen were not made of things which are visible.

 Once one has what one hopes for, faith is no longer relevant to the matter.
 See, it is confidence in things that are not seen, or not held.
 Faith is the evidence, or conviction of things not seen, including the unseen reality of God and His promises.
 Faith is the thorough comprehension and understanding that there are beings and concepts—realities that we cannot see, touch, taste, smell, or hear.
 For example, we were not here—there were no material beings here before God created.
 Even Adam and Eve were not witnesses to the events that occurred before they existed.

 One of the reasons this is important is in verse 3, which says, "Through faith we understand that the worlds were framed by the word of God, so that things which are seen were not made of things which are visible."
 That particular verse is really not adequately translated.
 The word "worlds" should have been translated aion, or ages.
 The word "framed" is better translated by the English word "prepared."
 What the verse is speaking of is periods of time—aions; periods of time, including that period of time, events, and personalities in man's history.